-On conclusion of a case in which the allegation is substantiated, the case manager and the LADO will review the case to determine whether there are any improvements to be made to the school's procedures or practices to help prevent similar events in the future.
+Throughout the process of handling allegations and at conclusion of a case in which the allegation is substantiated, the case manager and the LADO will review the case to determine whether there are any improvements to be made to the school's procedures or practices to help prevent similar events in the future.
+This should include issues arising from any decision to suspend the member of staff, the duration of the suspension and whether suspension was justified.
+Lessons should also be learnt from the use of suspension when the individual is subsequently reinstated.
+The case manager and the LADO will consider how future investigations of a similar nature could be carried out without suspending the individual.